luxurypresence/QA_Challenge/README.md

 Task 6 - Create an scenario that simulate edit a login in a API : create a new scenario that check if the access was denied </br>

 ## 🎯 Contract Test
-Task 1 - Create a contract Test and check if results was OK</br>
+Task 1 - Create a contract test and check if results was ok</br>
 Task 2 - Create a contract test and check if results was not ok</br>